C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Methodology for Identifying Party Affiliation and Standing

 \section{Methodology for Identifying Party Affiliation and Standing}

-At a high level, the task is to predict the questioner's {\em party affiliation}, either Democrat (D), Republican (R) or Independent (I), or {\em party standing}, i.e., whether their party holds a majority (M) or minority (m) in their respective chambers (House or Senate), when the input is a question, a witness's answer in response to a question, or both the question and the answer.
-We take a three pronged approach to determine whether there are linguistic differences between the questions asked and answers received:
+The task is to predict the questioner's {\em party affiliation}, either Democrat (D), Republican (R), or Independent (I), or {\em party standing}, i.e., whether their party holds a majority (M) or minority (m) in their respective chamber, from the text of a question utterance, an answer utterance, or both.
+Each data instance is a single utterance labeled with the speaker's affiliation or standing.
+We take a three-pronged approach, with each method offering distinct advantages: classical machine learning provides interpretable, human-readable feature importance; fine-tuned BERT captures deep contextual semantics; and zero-shot LLM prompting establishes whether partisan signals are detectable without task-specific training.